-If you are thrift-shopping and come across a suit or sport coat with a label that has the words “Lanificio Di Pray” or “Loro Piana,” somewhere on the lining, just buy it.
-You can be sure it is a top quality garment as these of two of Italy’s finest luxury fabric mills.
+If you are thrift-shopping and come across a suit or sport coat with a label that has the words “Lanificio Di Pray” or “Loro Piana,” somewhere on the lining, you’ve found something special.
+You can be sure it is a top-quality garment as these are two of Italy’s finest luxury fabric mills.
 Their fabrics are used only by better menswear manufacturers and bespoke tailors.

 The sport coat above, by Baroni Couture, uses Lanificio Di Pray silk and wool fabric and would retail for $600 if new.
 I purchased this beautifully tailored garment in like-new condition for the rock-bottom price of $6.00 (yes, $6.00) on Poshmark.
 Learning to research and identify better menswear labels can help you to discover hidden gems when thrift shopping!
 This is the cheapest sport coat I have ever purchased and one of the finest!

 What is more luxurious for the fall and winter than a cashmere and silk sport coat in a beautiful windowpane pattern?
 This is one of my top thrifting finds of the year (only $36.00 on eBay).
 I go into detail about all of the virtues of this handsome sport coat in this post.
 It was a bit more than I usually pay for a sport coat but so worth it!